 On top of that, I get to apply for the FACTOR Artist Development grant a total of two times in my career.
 That’s because it exists only for artists in their early careers.

 Consider using the FACTOR Artist Development grant to help start your own career.
-Apply early, and try often if you don’t get it.
+The turnaround time from applying to receiving the cash is three to five months; apply early, and try often if you don’t get it.